-Some intermediaries provide advertising distribution and services for measuring advertising effectiveness, such as providing and managing data and measuring advertising performance and contribution (attribution).
+Some intermediaries provide advertising distribution and services for measuring advertising effectiveness, such as providing and managing data and measuring advertising performance and contribution (attribution)^[6].
 In digital advertising, some businesses provide services such as demand-side platforms (DSPs) (see 3 (2) b (c) below), which conducts optimization of advertising placement from the standpoint of advertisers (ad agencies), and supply-side platforms (SSPs) (see 3 (2) b (d) below), which seeks to streamline inventory sales and maximize advertising revenue from the standpoint of publishers.
 Also, some advertising intermediaries provide services developed in-house and provide (resell) services provided by digital platform operators for customers (see Part 3, Chapter 2-3 below).
-In this way, advertising intermediaries provide various services.
-They have contracts among intermediaries regarding connections related to advertising distribution, etc.
+In this way, advertising intermediaries regarding connections related to advertising distribution, etc.